jazenwong/wong-blog/_posts/essay/2023-03-02-micromanaging.markdown

 image:
 image-description:
 ---
 Micromanaging usually gets a bad rap, for good reason, but there's one area that I can think of where it isn't "completely bad" - building great products.
-I'm not saying that micromanagement is needed to create great products, but rather, that it's an area where it's a viable strategy [1].
+I'm not saying that micromanagement is needed to create great products, but rather, that it's an area where it's a viable strategy <a href="#note1">[1]</a>.

 There are many examples of where this is the case: